singularhum/dealsFeedCanada/README.md

 <summary>Why was a deal not posted?</summary>

 A deal may not be posted for various reasons either by design or an error.
 - The post is not considered a deal and was ignored.
-This includes daily/review discussion threads in /r/bapcsalescanada and posts tagged as "Question" in /r/VideoGameDealsCanada
+This includes daily/review discussion threads in /r/bapcsalescanada and posts tagged as "Question" in /r/VideoGameDealsCanada.
 - For free deals, only limited-time deals are posted.
 So if a game is permanently free, it will generally not be posted.
-- The API might not have included the post within the refresh cycle so you might need to wait until the next refresh
+- The API might not have included the post within the refresh cycle so you might need to wait until the next refresh.
 - There was an error with the Discord API.
-If a message fails to send, it will not be resent
+If a message fails to send, it will not be resent.
-- There was an error with the source API
+- There was an error with the source API.
 - The deal was posted but removed by Admins.
 The deal could have been a scam or not deal related.
 </details>